pvanhungit/Thns/frontend/README.md

 ## Prerequisites

 - Node.js 18 (we recommend using nvm for installation)
-- Yarn class (v1.22): install by running the command below
+- Yarn classic (v1.22): install by running the command below
   ```bash
   npm install --global yarn
   ```